We ask you, humbly, to help us.

 Some sites claimed that the Instagram account was a fake, created after the shooting.
 However, other sites showed that it did belong to the accused shooter.

 Some sites claimed that Cruz is a DREAMer, or a registered Democrat, or was photographed in an antifa t-shirt, or was photographed wearing a hat showing President Trump's campaign slogan: "Make America Great Again."
-Actually, only the slogan rumor is accurate.
+Actually, only the hat/slogan rumor is accurate, as shown above.
 He is not known to be a DREAMer, Democrat, or antifa supporter.